Direct and indirect spin current generation and spin-orbit torques in ferromagnet/nonmagnet/ferromagnet trilayers: Angular dependence

 \section{Angular dependence}

-Equation (\ref{FixedPoints}) defines the DL and FL torques acting on $\mhat_\A$ which are parametrized by two axial polarization vectors $\FPdla$ and $\FPfla$.
+Equation (\ref{TorqueTrilayer}) defines the dampinglike and fieldlike torques acting on $\mhat_\A$ which are parametrized by two axial polarization vectors $\FPdla$ and $\FPfla$.
 Each of those vectors is a function of $\mhat_\B$ and linear in $\mathbf{E}$.
 Just as in the analysis of the angular dependence of the spin-orbit torque in a bilayer \cite{PhysRevB.101.020407}, we can write an axial vector $\mathbf{A}$ (which stands for $\FPdla$ or $\FPfla$) in terms of a tensor $\hat K$:

 which can be expanded using vector spherical harmonics (VSH):

 Here $\mathbf{K}_{lm}^{(\nu)}$ are constant vectors, and symmetry considerations can be used to determine their nonzero components.
 In the expansion for the spin-orbit torque in bilayers, the torque given by $\mathbf{A}$ is always orthogonal to $\mhat$, and the index $\nu$ takes only two values corresponding to VSH $\mathbf{\Psi}_{lm}$ and $\mathbf{\Phi}_{lm}$.
 The corresponding real VSH were denoted as $\mathbf{Z}^{(1)}_{lm}$, $\mathbf{Z}^{(2)}_{lm}$ in Ref. \onlinecite{PhysRevB.101.020407}.
 Here the axial vector $\mathbf{A}$ is not restricted to be orthogonal to $\mhat_\B$, and we need to add the third VSH type, which we denote $\mathbf{Z}^{(3)}_{lm}$, which corresponds to $\mathbf{Y}_{lm}(\mhat)=Y_{lm}(\mhat)\mhat$.
 The set of $\mathbf{Z}^{(\nu)}_{lm}$ is then a complete orthonormal basis for the expansion of any vector field defined on a sphere.
 The sum of direct products (\ref{tensorK}) defines the expansion of $\mathbf{A}(\mhat_\B)$ for any value and orientation of $\mathbf{E}$.